frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e3/e3s14.webp" style="width:100%">
       <figcaption>13.
-Draw the outline for the plate.
+Draw the outline for the plate using centerpoint arcs and tangent lines.
 Space the bottom of the plate 0.25" from the edge of the pitch circle for the 60T gear. </figcaption>
     </figure>
   </div>